timroy/timroy.github.io/_posts/2019-11-28-discrimination-project.md

 Course: Dsicrimination and Anti-Discrimination: Literary, Historical, & Legal Approaches

-Presented to Professor Helena Alviar
+Presented to Professor Helena Alviar on 29 November 2019

 ### Course themes that are addressed:
 1. Intersectionality